1755, April 20. British Maj. Gen. Edward Braddock (1695-1755) and troops encamped at Rockville area.

 1968, July 19-20.
 Eunice Kennedy Shriver (1921-2009) of Montgomery County opened first International Special Olympics in Chicago.

 1969, Jan.
 21-1973, Sept.
 3. William P. Rogers (1913-2001) of Montgomery County served as U.S. Secretary of State.

 1970.
-Radiation Biology Laboratory, a Smithsonian bureau, moved from Washington, DC, to Rockville.
+Radiation Biology Laboratory, a Smithsonian bureau, relocated from Astrophysical Observatory buildings, Washington, DC, to Rockville.

 1970.
 Julius Axelrod (1912-2004), National Institutes of Health, won Nobel Prize in Medicine.

 1970, Dec.
 7-1978, Dec.
 4. James P. Gleason (Republican), County Executive.

 1971, Oct.
 12. Dean Acheson, who served as U.S. Secretary of State, 1949-53, died at his farm home in Silver Spring.